RushiSPatel/RushiSPatel/README.md

 - 🔭 Worked as a **Teaching Assistant for Software Engineering Course (CSCI 3130) at Dalhousie University**

-- 🌱 Extremely interested towards cloud development and have worked on **AWS, GCP, Azure, Docker, and Helm charts**
+- 🌱 Passionate about cloud development, with hands-on experience in **AWS, GCP, Azure, Docker, and Helm charts**

+- 🌱 Profficient in Java development